russellwheatley/emulator-extension-issue/README.md

 - change  line 43 of code in the `functions/src/index/ts` as indicated in the file.
 - run `cd functions/emulator && firebase emulators:start` again from root project directory.

-Note that the cloud function is not initialised as it does not know the database emulator is running:
+Note that the cloud function is not initialized as it does not know the database emulator is running:

 ```bash
 i  functions[rtdblimit]: function ignored because the unknown emulator does not exist or is not running.